nulliel999/KalaMove/next_version_goals.md

 - run keys only accept a single value - the path to the script file
 - run keys dont accept extensions so that the key can remain os-agnostic and run the same way on both windows and linux, instead the parser checks internally if the value leads to a batch or shell script and then runs that
-- run keys can be placed anywhere and are ran at the parse stage where the run key was placed relative to the kmf file
+- run keys can be placed anywhere and are saved to the equivalent block where the run key was placed above, then its ran in the handle stage